CSGuides/grad-job-guide/_interviewing/talk.md

 research labs, you will basically only present to people in your general area.

 If possible, also try to do a dry run at a school to which you're not applying.
 For example, Claire gave a colloquium talk at Virginia Tech about three months before submitting her applications.
 It wasn't nearly so intense as a real interview, and it was nice to practice the talk with an unfamiliar audience before doing it for real.

-**The "One-Third-Rule":** A common piece of advice suggests that one-third of your talk should be understood by everyone in the room, one-third should be understood by people in your general area (e.g., graphics, programming languages, systems) and one-third should be understood "only by you".
+**The "One-Third Rule":** A common piece of advice suggests that one-third of your talk should be understood by everyone in the room, one-third should be understood by people in your general area (e.g., graphics, programming languages, systems) and one-third should be understood "only by you".
 However, this advice is